Chart Color Schemes

 Health performance in Gloucester is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Gloucester faces significant health challenges, with high prevalence of common conditions across both younger and older age groups.
-Private health cover is low at approximately 46%, covering around 2,494 people, compared to the national average of 55.3%.
+Only approximately 46% (~2,494 people) have private health cover, lower than the national average of 55.3%.

 The most prevalent medical conditions are arthritis (11.6%) and mental health issues (8.5%).
-Around 60% report no medical ailments, compared to 57.7% in Rest of NSW.
-The area has a higher proportion of seniors aged 65 and over at 35.3%, or 1,914 people, than the 30.4% in Rest of NSW.
-Health outcomes among seniors are above average, outperforming general population health metrics.
+About 60.0% report no medical ailments, compared to 57.7% in Rest of NSW.
+Around 35.3% (~1,914 people) are aged 65 and over, higher than the 30.4% in Rest of NSW.
+Health outcomes among seniors are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health